 How to Dive Layang Layang Island

-The tiny island of Layang Layang consists of little more than a landing strip, a navy base and a dive resort.
+Layang Layang is a small island in the South China Sea, not far from the shores of the Malaysian state of Sabah.
+It is part of an atoll with a calm shallow lagoon on one side and a deep drop-off into the open ocean on the other.
+The tiny island consists of little more than a landing strip, a navy base and a dive resort.
 Special local rates apply at the resort for Malaysians, Singaporeans and expatriates living in those countries with work permits.

 No liveaboards regularly make it this way out into the South China Sea so there is only "one show in town" for diving Layang Layang.

-The resort is open from March to August and the hammerheads and other big pelagics are present at Layang Layang more or less throughout this time, with a greater frequency of sightings around the March - May period.
-The resort closes between September and February and you cannot dive here at that time.
+The dive resort opens only from March to August, ensuring diving only in the best weather, and the hammerheads and other big pelagics are present at Layang Layang more or less throughout this time, with a greater frequency of sightings around the March - May period.
+The resort closes between September and February because of the heavy monsoon rains that fall here, and you cannot dive here at that time.

 In the absence of the marquee creature, the scalloped hammerhead, there is still a lot of good diving to be enjoyed here with healthy walls covered in hard and soft corals and boasting an impressive array of reef fish.
 Being a tiny speck in the South China Sea, nutrient-rich currents continually wash over the reefs here bringing in the marine life.
 Other residents during the season include barracudas and big-eye trevally.
 Occasional visitors to the island that require more luck than exact timing can include manta rays, thresher sharks, whale sharks, melon-headed whales and even orcas.